dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   event or something.
 * [x] DONE Consider making the test harness just a `public static void main`.
 That way, can I use the main thread as the consumer thread (and remove all the test dependencies)?
-* [ ] Consider making just one module aside from the 'app' module.
+* [x] DONE Consider making just one module aside from the 'app' module.
 Maybe just a 'controller', 'admin', or something?
 In it, it can do the observability stuff, the test, the load simulation, etc.
 * [x] DONE Consider making the logic a slow function, like a sort, as a useful way to contrast a multicore configuration vs single core.
 I don't want to just use sleeps because they don't stress the CPU.